Last Updated : Oct 01,2020

-• Rice can be used to make rice flour, which is gluten free and can be eaten by people who are on a gluten-free diet.
+5. Rice can be used to make rice flour, which is gluten free and can be eaten by people who are on a gluten-free diet.
 Rice flour in turn is used to make fabulous dishes like Panki and Khichu.
 It is also used to provide crispiness to deep fried snack items.

-• Rice in combination with some lentils is used to make batters for south Indian dishes like idlis, dosas, uttapam.
+6. Raw rice in combination with some urad dal is used to make batters for south Indian dishes like idlis, Dosas, uttapam.

 How to Store Rice? • Rice keeps well, but it is better fresh than old, so don't buy so much at once that you have it sitting around for months or even years.